15 Rare Antique Cookie Cutters Worth Money

 By the 1800’s cookie cutters were made with welds.
 They became popular in Germany in the late 1800’s and most were imported from there.
 These cutters especially came through for decoration purposes as people used cut out cookies to adorn their christmas trees.
 Christmas was an American holiday by this time and shaped cookies were a thing in almost every cookbook, if not every kitchen.

-See also 20 Rare and Most Valuable Antique Tools Worth Money
+See also 25 Most Valuable Vintage Valentine Cards Worth Money

 Now these tiny kitchen equipment weren’t only preferred for the shape seeing they changed the cookie’s consistency and shape.
 The 1920s saw aluminum replace tin and wooden handles added to the aluminum cookie cutters in the 1930s as more demand for cutters arose and more designs sprung up.
 More people joined the cookie decoration and baking bandwagon in the 1970s and 80s as they became home-loving.
 You bet there are all kinds of cookie cutters today.
 One can find them in different shapes, sizes, colors and material including copper and plastic.
 The most common are aluminum, plastic and tin though.